 - In recent months dozens of New Yorkers – everyday people and celebrities alike – recorded video testimonials in support of marriage equality in New York.

 - On June 24th President Obama said “I believe that gay couples deserve the same legal rights as every other couple in this country.”

 - And later, New York Mayor Michael Bloomberg called the vote a “historic triumph for equality and freedom.”

 “In recent weeks, I have had many conversations with our state Senators.
 I emphasized that not only is marriage equality consistent with bedrock American principles, but it is also consistent with bedrock Republican Party principles of liberty and freedom — and the Republicans who stood up today for those principles will long be remembered for their courage, foresight, and wisdom.
 In fact, 10 or 20 or 30 years from now, I believe they will look back at this vote as one of their finest, proudest moments.”

 The part I liked the most about Cuomo’s speech was his focus on the word “equality”.
 No doubt this will resonate deeply with all Americans.

 And as I wrap up this post I find myself humming Kool & The Gang’s CELEBRATE.

 Happy Harlem Pride.

-Tagged Bloomberg, civil rights, cuomo, gay, Gay Pride, governer cuomo, Harlem Pride, huffington post, human rights, Human Rights Campaign, LGBT, marriage equality, Marriage Equality: Byron Rushing and the Fight for Fairness, Mayor Bl, Obama, president obama, pride, Thomas Allen Harris
+Posted in Harlem Tagged with: Bloomberg, civil rights, cuomo, gay, Gay Pride, governer cuomo, Harlem Pride, huffington post, human rights, Human Rights Campaign, LGBT, marriage equality, Marriage Equality: Byron Rushing and the Fight for Fairness, Mayor Bl, Obama, president obama, pride, Thomas Allen Harris